-As mentioned, after the draft assessment has been subjected to the first round of interagency review, it is then subject to some form of external peer review.
-The form of the external peer review depends on the level of controversy.
-External peer review can be conducted by the NAS for highly controversial assessments; EPA's Science Advisory Board (SAB) for medium controversy assessments (this usually is limited to about 4
+As mentioned, after the draft assessment has been subjected to the first round of interagency review, it is then subject to some form of external peer review in accord with the EPA's IRIS guidelines.
+The form of the external peer review depends on the nature and extent of scientific evidence and the level of controversy.
+External peer review can be conducted by the NAS for highly controversial assessments; EPA's Science Advisory Board (SAB) for medium controversy assessments (this usually is limited to about 4 chemicals/year); and contractor-selected individualized peer review panels for the remaining IRIS assessments (which one EPA official estimated covered about eighty percent of the total assessments).
+Regardless of which group conducts the peer review, there are minimal standards for those serving as reviewers, such as standard conflict of interest requirements adopted by the agency.
+The peer review contractor sets up and manages this external peer review when it is not conducted by EPA's SAB or the NAS.